-Dreams of reuniting with loved ones in the land of opportunity often hinge on walking the potentially perplexing path of family-based immigration.
+Dreams of reuniting with loved ones in the land of opportunity often hinge on the successful results of family-based immigration procedures.

 Whether you're a petitioner looking to bring your family closer to you or a beneficiary yearning for a new chapter in America, we'll decipher the complexities of Forms I-130 I-485 and pave the way for your immigration success.